ArdanaLabs/ardana-dollar/utxo-design.md

 Purpose: The user adds $DANA to their staked totals, may mint UserStakeDetail.

+the `DepositAct.address` field is purposefully available to be a wallet or script address as a user may want to delegate control over stake and over rewards to an external contract.

 Validation rules:
 - user must have provided 1 or more UTXO's containing a total of at least `DepositAct.amount` of $DANA (Deposit UTXOS)
-- user may have included a `UserStakeDetail` from the Governance validator script matching their `address`,
+- user may have included a `UserStakeDetail` from the Governance validator script matching their `DepositAct.address`.

   if not, then one should be Minted from `GovernanceMintingPolicy`, with the user's `address` as the `address` parameter, currentTime as `lastReward` parameter, and `Nothing` as the `lockedUntil` and `lockedBy` parameters,

-  in both cases, the resulting Minting Policy should be sent (back) to the Governance Validator script address.
+  in both cases, the resulting UserStakeDetail should be sent (back) to the Governance Validator script address.

 In order to minimize transaction sizes, the $DANA stake pool UTXOs should consolidate with previous deposits from all users, rather than directly transfer).
+- any Wallet can deposit $DANA for Any address onchain. there is no restriction.

 inputs:
 - fee/collateral UTXO (from USER)